sean-smith/scale-out-computing-on-aws/docs/tutorials/job-licenses-flexlm.md

 title: Job with FlexLM licenses requirements
 ---

-In this page, we will see how SOCA manages job and capacity provisioning based on license availabilities.
+In this page, we will see how Scale-Out Computing on AWS manages job and capacity provisioning based on license availabilities.

 !!!configuration "Example configuration"
     Test settings used for all examples: